stevespringett/vulndb-data-mirror/README.md

 A simple Java command-line utility to mirror the entire contents of the [VulnDB] service from [Risk Based Security].

-The intended purpose of vulndb-data-mirror is to be able to replicate the VulnDB vulnerabiity data inside a company firewall so that local (faster) access to data can be achieved and reused by the [OWASP Dependency-Check] and [OWASP Dependency-Track] ecosystem.
+The intended purpose of vulndb-data-mirror is to be able to replicate the VulnDB vulnerabiity data inside a company firewall so that local (faster) access to data can be achieved.

 In addition to mirroring functionality, VulnDB Data Mirror includes a parser that can automatically convert JSON data to model objects (defined as POJO's).
 This greatly eases the ramp-up time needed